abayomipopoola/abayomipopoola/content/blog/principles-of-product-development-flow-pt-2/index.md

 Also, it is important to note that queues are not always bad, and whether you should allow a queue of a given size to occur is an economical question (more on that in the next section).
 If an extra developer costs you _N_, but the potential delay of the project costs you _100 x N_, then it might be wise that you just get the developer and zero down the development queue.
 However, if you need to spend a lot of money to shorten the test cycle by one week and the benefit would be a mere pat on the back, then that shouldn't count.

-If you have a process or a staff that affects the overall throughput of the system (bottleneck), you don’t want any idle time for them.
+If you have a process or a staff that affects the overall throughput of the system (bottleneck), you don't want any idle time for them.
 To make sure they always have something to work on, you deliberately build a queue right before them.
 This queue takes away the variation of arriving new tasks and ensures maximum throughput for your process.

 Product management happens to have a big queue of non-refined ideas collected by the team or other teams.
 A lot of ideas could propel the company to the next level, as long as product management has the capacity to refine them into real business cases and work with the engineering teams to realize them.
 Failing to do so results in a lot of missed opportunities or sometimes direct losses, when customers churn because their feedback was not heard.